linda84715/h2o-baby-swim-portal/README.md

 7. To test your server, navigate to `http://localhost:3001/test` in your browser.
 You should see the message "It works".

 ## MYSQL
-mysql database可匯入的資料檔名是 Dump20240807.sql
+mysql database file name : Dump20240807.sql
-帳號：root
-密碼：queenmary

 ## Contact